I want to share a few things about our Edison Community. Our mission for our students:

 Many activities and programs at Edison exist to reach both students AND their community.
-Examples of community outreach and connection include Intergenerational Day, family nights providing food with entertainment and information, inclusion of community members to listen to student sharing of portfolios.
-Our Builder’s Club, co-sponsored by Janesville Kiwanis club, meets monthly to promote service opportunities in school and to the community at large, along with our Career Days at Edison Middle School beginning 2016-17.
+Examples of community outreach and connection include 8th Grade Career Exploration Classes, November 3rd Career Day, Intergenerational Day, family nights providing food with entertainment and information.
+Our Builder’s Club, co-sponsored by Janesville Kiwanis club, meets monthly to promote service opportunities in school and to the community at large.

-Edison Middle School is known in Janesville for high expectations, as stated in the mission statement.
+Edison Middle School is known in Janesville for high expectations.
 First on the list is the high expectation of safety.
 Edison has many programs which promote and teach safe, respectful lifestyles.
 Among these programs are its advisory program, N.I.K.E.
 (Nicotine is Kids’ Enemy) club, a school resource police officer who teaches and interacts daily with students, and a Physical Education/Health program which emphasizes fitness and healthy life choices.

 A rigorous program of core classes (Reading, Math, Social Studies, English, and Science) is augmented with excellent exploratory opportunities in Computers, Music, Art, Technical Education, Health, Physical Education, and Family and Consumer Education.
 Edison’s Empower Hour, has already raised achievement and learning measurably, resulting in improved test scores on standardized tests as well as teacher made Curriculum Based Assessments.